Black Hole Ringdown Amplitudescopy: Examples: Chern-Simons and Gauss-Bonnet gravity theories

 where $\zeta T_i$ is the deviation of the imaginary part of the $i$-th QNM, namely the inverse of the damping time $\tau_i$.
+In Appendix~\ref{sec:fs_computation}, we review a derivation of Eq.~\eqref{corrections} and provide the fitting coefficients.
 The dependence on the coupling constant and remnant mass can be factored out into a dimensionless coupling $\zeta=\frac{\alpha^2_{\rm CS/GB}}{M^4}$, so that the functions $F_i$ and $T_i$ (for any given $i$-th mode) depend only on the remnant spin, and are of course different for the two theories.
 In Fig.~\ref{fig:dCS_deviations}, we plot $F_i$ and $T_i$ for the most relevant QNMs in these two theories.
 Note that beyond-GR effects break the isospectrality~\cite{Chandrasekhar:1985kt} of the gravitational modes that can be classified as polar and axial in the non-spinning case~\cite{Pani:2013ija,Barausse:2014tra,Li:2023ulk}.
 As a result, each $(\ell m n)$ mode is further split into an axial~(A) and polar~(P) mode.
 As a check, we can observe that, in the zero-spin limit for CS gravity, the deviations of the polar frequencies and damping times approach zero~\cite{Molina:2010fb}.

 Finally, in both theories, the extra modes will be those of a \emph{test} scalar field in Kerr, which are tabulated as a function of the mass and spin~\cite{BertiWebpage,CardosoWebpage}.
 To the leading order, also the amplitudes of these modes scale with the coupling constant~\cite{Molina:2010fb,Pani:2013pma,Blazquez-Salcedo:2016enn,Chung:2024ira,Chung:2024vaf,Lestingi:2025jyb}